Develop Smart Event Handlers

 How developing Smart Event Handlers improves Web site download performance

+Sometimes pages feel less responsive because of too many event handlers attached to different elements of the DOM tree which are then executed too often.
+That's why using event delegation is a good approach.
+If you have 10 buttons inside a div, attach only one event handler to the div wrapper, instead of one handler for each button.
+Events bubble up so you'll be able to catch the event and figure out which button it originated from.
 You also don't need to wait for the onload event in order to start doing something with the DOM tree.
 Often all you need is the element you want to access to be available in the tree.
 You don't have to wait for all images to be downloaded.
 DOMContentLoaded is the event you might consider using instead of onload, but until it's available in all browsers, you can use the YUI Event utility, which has an onAvailable method.
+For more information check the YUI theatre's "High Performance Ajax Applications" by Julien Lecomte.